alexliesenfeld/health/README.md

 		}),
 	)

-	// This will start periodic checks and do a first health check
-	// to test for an initial system status. checker.Start()

 	// We Create a new http.Handler that provides health check information
 	// serialized as a JSON string via HTTP. http.Handle("/health", health.NewHandler(checker))